 If a record originated outside of Bergen County or New Jersey, the equivalent vital records office in that jurisdiction may need to be contacted instead.
 Citizens can also use VitalChek to access the same records at a standard rate of $25.17 Thereafter, there are various charges such as processing fees which range from $12 to $50.

-How To Look Up Free Property Records & Taxes in Bergen County New Jersey
+How To Find Free Property Records & Taxes in Bergen County New Jersey

-Property records and tax assessments for Bergen County can be found through the Bergen County Department of Planning and Economic Development.18
+Property records and tax assessments for Bergen County can be found through the Bergen County Department of Planning & Economic Development.18

 Citizens can concurrently use third-party websites that allow users to look up properties by address, block, lot, name, or other identification.